cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 that category using the maximum resources either set or found.
 Values for max cores, memory and disk have modifiers `~` and `>` as follows:

-- No modifier: The maximum resource usage set with `specify_category_max_resources`.
+- No modifier: The maximum resource usage set with `specify_category_max_resources`, or set for any task in the category via calls such as `specify_cores`.
 - ~: The maximum resource usage so far seen when resource is left unspecified in `specify_category_max_resources`.
 All tasks so far have run with no more than this resource value allocated.
 - >: The maximum resource usage that has caused a resource exhaustion.
 If this value is larger than then one specified with `specify_category_max_resources`, then tasks that exhaust resources are not retried.
 Otherwise, if a maximum was not set, the tasks will be retried in larger workers as workers become available.

+!!! warning
+    When resources are specified directly to the task with calls such as `t.specify_cores`, such resources are fixed for the task and are not modified when more efficient values are found.

 ## Recommended Practices